 I made variations on some of the rows so you can get creative and make any combination of stitches or even stick with all double crochet.
 The bottom of the pocket is single crochet.
 The twists that you see are double crochet.

-Bernat Baby Softee Cotton (One skein made about 8 to 10 pockets)
+1 skein makes about 8 to 10 pockets

 Round 1: Work 2 single crochet (SC) into the second chain from the hook.
 Work 1 SC into each of the next 12 chains.
 3 SC into the last chain.
 Do not turn, work on the underside of the starting chain.
 1 SC into each of the next 12 chains, 1 SC into the starting ch stitch.

 (Tip: Mark the first stitch of the round to help you know when you have completed a round.)